gaziduc/tower-defense-online/README.md

 ## Release binaries

-Don't forget to add the .dll files that are in the mingw folder, e.g.: C:\Program Files\JetBrains\CLion 2024.1\bin\mingw\bin, to there release folder.
+Don't forget to add the .dll files that are in the mingw folder, e.g.: C:\Program Files\JetBrains\CLion 2024.1\bin\mingw\bin, to the release folder.